|« PreviousNext »|

 HKLM\SYSTEM\CurrentControlSet\Services\Tcpip\Parameters.
 Do not perform

-this step until you’ve completed the preceding steps.
-After you change the registry key,
+this step until you’ve completed the preceding sections.
+After you change the registry

 On the server, click Start, and then type regedit to start Registry Editor.